dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 This has a similar aesthetic to an input schema but performs a different function.
 Notice that it takes a third argument, `pandas_df` (it can be named anything), that is the value that was outputted from the solid in question.
-It then takes the configuration data as "instructions" as how to materialize the value.
+It then takes the configuration data as "instructions" as to how to materialize the value.

-One written connect the output schema to the type as follows:
+One connects the output schema to the type as follows:

 .. code-block:: py